-Getting double glazed windows can be one of the best ways to reduce heating and cooling costs and do your part in conserving energy, but is it worth the cost?
+Getting double glazed windows can be one of the best ways to reduce heating and cooling costs and do your part in conserving energy, but is it worth the extra cost?
 Here's what you need to know.

 Technically, double glazed windows are called Insulated Glass Units (IGUs) because the panes of glass must be properly sealed into a single unit to provide adequate insulation.
 The gap between the panes can be anywhere between 6mm and 20mm, with a greater gap providing greater insulation.
 IGUs with argon gas filling the gap are said to provide even better insulation.